How to shoot fireworks with iPhone: The complete guide

 Fireworks shot on iPhone (3)

-As for the tripod mount, I use the Joby Griptight and Griptight Pro mounts.
-For those fireworks photos, I used the Joby Griptight Pro mount.
+As for the tripod mount, I use Joby Griptight iPhone tripod mounts.
+For the fireworks photos in this tutorial, I used the Joby Griptight Pro mount.

 Remote Shutter Release

-I consider this essential for photographing fireworks with iPhone and I strongly recommend using a remote shutter release to avoid camera shake when pressing the shutter release.
+A remote shutter release is an essential accessory for photographing fireworks with iPhone.
+I strongly recommend using a remote shutter release to avoid camera shake when pressing the shutter release.
 I also tried using the timer that’s built into Slow Shutter Cam App, but that one didn’t work out for me.

-Secondly, I recommend using a remote shutter release that you can operate without looking at it (this basically eliminates using Apple Watch) because your eyes should be at the sky where all the action is happening.
+Secondly, I recommend using a remote shutter release that you can operate without looking at it because your eyes should be at the sky where all the action is happening and not on the remote shutter release to find the correct button to press.

 Preparing your iPhone and Slow Shutter Cam App to photograph fireworks

-• First, turn off auto-lock in the iPhone Settings.
-You usually don’t have much time when photographing fireworks; so you don’t want your iPhone to accidentally turn off.
+• First, turn off auto-lock in the iPhone's display settings.
+You usually have to react quickly when photographing fireworks.
+Thus, you don’t want your iPhone to accidentally turn off the screen so that you have to unlock it again.

-• Based from learnings from previous attempts to photograph fireworks with an iPhone, I set light sensitivity to 1/2
+• Next, based on learnings from previous attempts to photograph fireworks with an iPhone, I set the light sensitivity to 1/2.

 Settings I used for photographing a firework with Slow Shutter Cam App